 Sixteen kerbstones were found in their original positions.
-There were five circular stone settings on the old ground surface and concentric to the kerb, somewhat like those at Carrowmore in county Sligo.
+There were five circular stone settings on the old ground surface and concentric to the kerb, somewhat like those at Townleyhall and at Carrowmore in county Sligo.
 There is evidence for corbelling in this chamber, as a number of flags, which appear to have been the roof, were found on the floor of the chamber.

 Cremated remains were found in the passage and inner chamber.
 Other finds were a pin made from the leg bone of a bird, and a shard of Carrowkeel ware from under the mound.
-There are engravings on 5 of the passage and chamber stones, including one of the corbels.
+There are engravings on five of the passage and chamber stones, including one of the corbels.

 Knowth 17 located on the east side of the main mound, just to the north of the east entrance, and almost touches the kerbs.
 The monument is about 14 meters in diameter; very little of the mound was left, as it had been ploughed down to the level of the field.
-There are 21 boulders from the kerb surviving on the west side of the monument.
+There are twenty-one boulders from the kerb surviving on the west side of the monument.

-The passage is 6 meters long, and leads into a cruciform chamber which measures 3.5 x 3.2 meters.
+The passage is six meters long, and leads into a cruciform chamber which measures 3.5 by 3.2 meters.
 The passage is oriented due south and the orthoatsts increase in size as they approach the chamber; a disturbed capstone, which is probably from the passage, was found during the excavation.
 Some cremations were found in the passage, along with some pieces of flint and sherds of pottery, possibly Carrowkeel ware.
 Art was found on five of the passage stones.

 Knowth 18 was completely destroyed when drains were dug through the site.
 The south-east quadrant of the site was badly disturbed through the ages, and it is possible that several more sites existed between Sites 2 and 18.
 Four kerbstones were found in place with a possible fifth close by.
 The diameter was reconstructed from the sockets of missing stones, and was about 15 meters.